python-pillow/Pillow/docs/reference/ImageGrab.rst

 .. py:function:: grab(bbox=None, include_layered_windows=False, all_screens=False, xdisplay=None)

     Take a snapshot of the screen.
 The pixels inside the bounding box are returned as an "RGBA" on macOS, or an "RGB" image otherwise.
-    If the bounding box is omitted, the entire screen is copied.
+If the bounding box is omitted, the entire screen is copied, and on macOS, it will be at 2x if on a Retina screen.

     On Linux, if ``xdisplay`` is ``None`` and the default X11 display does not return a snapshot of the screen, ``gnome-screenshot`` will be used as fallback if it is